Recent Advances in Optimal Transport for Machine Learning: Computational Optimal Transport

 where $\mathbb{I}_{k}$ is a random set of $k$ mini-batches of size $m$ from $P$ and $Q$.
 This constitutes an estimator for $\mathcal{L}_{MBOT}(P, Q)$, which converges as $n$ and $k \rightarrow \infty$.
-We highlight 3 advantages that favor the \gls{mbot} for \gls{ml}: (i) it is faster to compute and computationally scalable; (ii) the deviation bound between $\mathcal{L}_{\text{MBOT}}(P, Q)$ and $\mathcal{L}_{\text{MBOT}}^{(k,m)}$ does not depend on the dimensionality of the space; (iii) it has unbiased gradients, i.e., the expected gradient of the sample loss equals the gradient of the true loss~\cite{bellemare2017cramer}.
+We highlight 3 advantages that favor \gls{mbot} for \gls{ml}: (i) it is faster to compute and computationally scalable; (ii) the deviation bound between $\mathcal{L}_{\text{MBOT}}(P, Q)$ and $\mathcal{L}_{\text{MBOT}}^{(k,m)}$ does not depend on the dimensionality of the space; (iii) it has unbiased gradients, i.e., the expected gradient of the sample loss equals the gradient of the true loss.
+Nonetheless, mini-batch \gls{ot} brings new challenges.
+As~\cite{fatras2021unbalanced} studies, the use of mini-batches introduces artifacts in \gls{ot} plans, as they become less sparse.
+This issue is shown in Figure~\ref{fig:minibatch_ot}, which shows the \gls{ot} plan in mini-batch \gls{ot}.
+We provide further discussion in the next section.

-Nonetheless, as remarked in~\cite{fatras2021unbalanced}, using mini-batches introduces artifacts in the \gls{ot} plans, as they become less sparse.
-Indeed, at the level of a mini-batch, \gls{ot} forces a matching between samples that would not happen at a global level.
-The solution proposed by~\cite{fatras2021unbalanced} is to use \emph{unbalanced} \gls{ot}~\cite{chizat2018scaling}, as it allows for the creation and destruction of mass during transportation.
-This effectively makes \gls{ot} more robust to outliers in mini-batches.